 A. The Paschal Triduum (Holy Thursday, Good Friday, and Holy Saturday) ushers in Easter Sunday and constitutes the most holy period of the Church year.
 The Divine Mercy Novena does not supersede the Triduum, but extends the Solemn General Intercessions of the Good Friday observance of Our Lord's Passion and Death throughout the whole octave of Easter, building up to the day of thanksgiving for Our Lord's Divine Mercy.

-For two millennia, the Easter season, particularly the Octave, has been devoted to the celebration of the resurrection.
-In the Eastern churches, where rules of fasting and abstinence have retained their traditional severity, the requirement to abstain from meat does not apply on the Friday of this octave, such is the extension of the occasion.
+For nearly two millennia, the Easter season, including the Octave, has been devoted to the celebration of the Resurrection of Our Lord Jesus Christ.
+The traditional requirement to abstain from meat does not apply on the Friday of this octave, such is the extension of the occasion.
 The Fathers of the Church have told us, we have commemorated the fast, therefore let us celebrate the feast.
-Yet the greater part of the novena is devoted to chanting thus: "For the sake of His sorrowful Passion, have mercy on us and on the whole world."
-Granted, at every Mass offered on any given day, we remember the passion, death, and resurrection of Christ.
-But that comparison ends in the context of the liturgical year, the purpose of which is to shed a spotlight on a particular aspect of salvation history.
-There is sufficient reason to doubt that the emphasis made by this novena, in light of the timing, sheds that spotlight appropriately, even if we reduce it to a mere devotion (as opposed to the official prayer of the Church through her liturgical life).
+Yet the novena is devoted to chanting thus: “For the sake of His sorrowful Passion, have mercy on us and on the whole world.”
+Granted, at every Mass offered on any given day, we remember the passion, death, and resurrection of Christ -- the whole nine yards.
+But that comparison ends in the context of the liturgical seasons, the purpose of which are to shed a spotlight on a particular aspect of salvation history at the liturgical year progresses.
+There is sufficient reason to doubt that the emphasis made by this novena, given its timing, sheds that spotlight appropriately, even if we reduce it to a mere devotion (as opposed to the official prayer of the Church through her liturgical life).

 If we read the history of the development of this Feast that is the Sunday within the Octave of Easter, if we understand what the readings and the orations are trying to tell us, we might consider the possibility that Our Lord was telling Sister Faustina something of Himself, which He has been trying to say to His Bride, our Mother the Church, all along.
-That said, She has long admonished us to be prudent with respect to the messages of private revelations.
+At the same time, She has long admonished us to be prudent with respect to the messages of private revelations.
 (See the Catechism of the Catholic Church, 65-67).
-And while accepting the judgment of the Apostolic See in this matter, we may long for a further study of this devotion in relation to the whole of the liturgical year, as discussions of a "reform of the reform" of our sacred worship continue in earnest.

 + + +